 Happiness and presence.
 Why is this something to think about?
 Because we're not present in our happiness.
-Which means we don't feel it, we don't suck the juice of it.
 We don't let ourselves have it.

 It's almost like some old feeling - some old teaching - is holding us back from it.

 Maybe you can let yourself go to the happiness but then just minutes later you worry about the next thing.
 Maybe thoughts ring in your head: "You can be doing so much more with your time."
 "Did you have a productive day?"
 "What else can you be doing?"
 "That's not good enough."